thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 As we develop solutions, some problems are naturally (intrinsically) harder than others; for example: adding a list of numbers vs computing the running average of the same list.
-The code we write though often has extraneous details and overhead that has nothing directly to with the problem we are trying to solve (extrinsic).
+The code we write though often has extraneous details and overhead that has nothing directly to do with the problem we are trying to solve (extrinsic).

 Let's compare a program that writes "Hello World" to the console in Java and JavaScript: